iselvaji/SixtCar/README.md

 # SixtCar
-SixtCar app to display car details in list and map
+Sixt Car - app to display car details in list view and map view.

+Design :

+Pattern Used - MVVM pattern with Android Viewmodel and Livedata.
+Network - Retrofit2 with Okhttp
+Data - Json
+Logging - Timber framework
+Image loading - Glide
+Other - Firebase

 Car details in list view: